shashi2779/reactNotes/interviews-questions/REST API/readme.md

 ## REST API  :  two of the most popular approaches
 - Axios (a promise-based HTTP client)
 - Fetch API (a browser in-built web API)

 ### API :
 - As you know we can not directly connect reactJS to database. so we need server side language & that language basically connect with the data base provide the data in json format & this json format data is API.
+- free online API JSONPlaceholder ==> search on google for json data(Fake REST API of JSON data for development)

 ```js
 [
 {